5 Ways Eye Tracking Can Improve Your Web Usability

 How do your customers look at your website?

-By understanding your users’ online behaviours and viewing patterns you can design websites that are both usable for your customers as well as help you meet your business objectives.
+By understanding your users’ online behaviors and viewing patterns you can design websites that are both usable for your customers as well as help you meet your business objectives.

 What is eye tracking?